-New relevant findings on the role of polymethylmethacrylate (PMMA)-based continuous venous venous hemofiltration (CVVH) in an animal model of sepsis-induced AKI have been published in Frontiers of Immunology.
+New relevant findings on the role of polymethylmethacrylate (PMMA)-based continuous venous venous hemofiltration (CVVH) in an animal model of sepsis-induced AKI have been published in Frontiers in Immunology.
 The results show that PMMA-based CVVH significantly reduces tissue and systemic complement activation limiting renal damage and fibrosis, highlighting the potential role of PMMA membrane as a therapeutic strategy in patients with septic acute kidney injury (AKI).

 The article is available as open-access here.